NarayanMahadevan/MakeTechEz/iOSTutorials/LearnObjC.md

 **Note: ** The way setter method is defined is exactly the same way the methods are defined in Objective-C. See more in [**Class and Instance Methods**](#create_methods)
 ***

 <a name="declare_props"/></a>
-## Declaration of Properties and @synthesize Directive
+## Declaration of Properties
 #

 A property in the general sense is some data encapsulated or stored by an object.
-It is either an attribute—such as a name or a color—or a relationship to one or more other objects.
+It is either an attribute—such as a name or a color or a relationship to one or more other objects.

 Properties in Objective-C provide a well-defined interface for other classes to manipulate attributes of a class.
 It is extension of Instance Variable described above.
 As such it is better to use Properties then Instance Variable.